Women in Corrections Conference

 Call for Papers

-The call for papers for WICC 2025 is currently open.
+The call for papers for WICC 2025 is now closed.
+Late submissions will not be accepted.

 The Programme Committee encourages presentations from a diverse range of individuals who can contribute to the Women in Corrections Conference (WICC) agenda, including: